 6. Lake Mývatn

 In the north, you’ll find the other-worldly terrain of Lake Mývatn, Iceland’s fourth largest lake, which is set amongst active volcanoes.
-Beyond the fact that this was a filming site for Game of Thrones, this region is home to a tremendous amount of distinct flora and fauna (ideal for keen bird watchers).
+Beyond the fact that this was a filming site for Game of Thrones and many blockbuster movies, this region is home to a tremendous amount of distinct flora and fauna (ideal for keen bird watchers).

 Soak in the Mývatn Nature Baths

 If you’ve been on the road for a few days and would like to relax in geothermal waters, make sure to stop at the Mývatn Nature Baths.
 They are, in fact, considered the north’s answer to the Blue Lagoon.

 Be impressed by Krafla and Víti Maar

 You’ve seen ice, now it’s time for fire!
 Near lake Mývatn, make sure to pass by Krafla, a caldera stretching for 10km (7 miles).

 It is as collapsed volcanic area that is still active, and where you will also find the Víti explosion crater.
 Víti Maar, which means Crater of Hell, is now a lake of an opaque teal colour.

 This land has been formed and reformed by the volcanic terrain, and its moon-like landscape is unlike anything you’ve ever seen.

 This delightful northern holdfast is Iceland’s second largest city.
 Sitting at the base of Eyjafjörður Fjord, this ‘Capital of the North’ is rich in things to do.